AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 A smooth potential energy surface is crucial for stable molecular dynamics simulations.
 To assess model smoothness, we analyzed the potential energy scan as the C-C bond in an ethane molecule was compressed and extended.
 We compressed the bond to an unphysically small distance and extended it beyond the bond-breaking regime to examine how the MLIPs behave in these regions outside the training domain.
 We compared the MLIP results with those from DFT using $\omega$B97m-V/tzvppd.
 The bond energy scans are plotted in Figure~\ref{fig:ethane}, where they have all been shifted such that the minimum energies are zero.

 All models exhibit similar behavior in the minima.
 At small distances, we observe the nuclear repulsion in the DFT curve, with the same feature visible in the OrbMol curve (notably, this model includes a ZBL repulsive term).
 For the other MLIPs, the nuclear repulsion is modeled entirely by the neural network terms (and the data upon which they were trained).
 The energy barrier in ANI2x is less sharply defined.
 In contrast, the AceFF-2 energy matches the DFT energy up to a large energy of 40 eV.
-At the bond-stretching end of the curve, we observe that ANI2x significantly overestimates the bond strength and OrbMol exhibits an unphysical step change between 5 and 6Å, which is perhaps an artifact of the MLIP cutoffs.
-AIMNet2 and AceFF-2 have similar profiles to each other and to the DFT reference.
+At the bond-stretching end of the curve, we observe that ANI2x significantly overestimates the bond strength, UMA-s-1.2 underestimates it, and OrbMol exhibits an unphysical step change between 5 and 6Å, which is perhaps an artifact of the MLIP cutoffs.
+AIMNet2 and AceFF-2 have similar profiles to each other and to the DFT reference, these two models are the only ones that include a long range coulomb term which enables atom interactions beyond the typical graph cutoff (5Å to 6Å).